dasch-swiss/dsp-js-lib/contribution.md

 # Contribution

+## How to Contribute to this Project

+If you are interested in contributing to this project, please read our [general contribution guidelines](https://docs.dasch.swiss/developers/dsp/contribution/) first.

 ## Introduction

 The purpose of this library is facilitating the use of [DSP-API (Knora)](https://www.knora.org) in web client development.